Undergraduate entry requirements for international students

 Students under 18 years of age

-If you will be younger than 18 years of age when you arrive in Australia, you need to show that you will be cared for by a parent or a suitable nominated relative before the Department of Immigration and Citizenship (DIAC) can grant you a visa.
+If you will be younger than 18 years of age when you arrive in Australia, you will need to provide evidence to the Department of Immigration and Border Protection (DIBP) that appropriate welfare arrangements are in place.
+For more details, please click here.